tonsky/rum/README.md

   - how do I ensure consistency accross my team and our codebase?
   - find & replace become harder

-Starting with 0.9.0, Rum will adopt “There's Only One Way To Do It” policy.
+Starting with 0.9.0, Rum will adopt “There’s Only One Way To Do It” policy.
 All attributes MUST be specified as kebab-cased keywords:

 | Attribute | What to use | What not to use |
 | --------- | ----------- | --------------- |